Home Wellbeing of Women Logo

 Get in touch

-To talk to us about the Better for Women Fund, contact Caroline Christensen, our head of philanthropy, on 020 3697 6347 or cchristensen@wellbeingofwomen.org.uk
+To talk to us about the Better for Women Fund, contact Olivia Rutherford, our Philanthropy Executive, on 020 3697 6347 or orutherford@wellbeingofwomen.org.uk